osisoft/PI-Adapter/V1/Configuration/Health endpoint configuration.md

 ## Health endpoint parameters

+The following parameters are available for configuring health endpoints:

 | Parameter                       | Required                            | Type      | Description                                        |
 |---------------------------------|-------------------------------------|-----------|----------------------------------------------------|
 | **Id**                          | Optional                            | `string`    | Uniquely identifies the endpoint.
 This can be any alphanumeric string.
 If left blank, a unique value is generated automatically. |